AWash227/stt/README.md

 # STT (Speech To Text)

 A simple speech-to-text system that uses [nvidia/parakeet-tdt-0.6b-v2](https://huggingface.co/nvidia/parakeet-tdt-0.6b-v2) under the hood.
 Dictation mode is toggled with a hotkey.
+The model is downloaded automatically the first time you run the program.

 Uses `xdotool` on Linux to send the text generated as keystrokes.
 When it is unavailable (such as on Windows) the script falls back to the `keyboard` or